adonisjs/legacy.adonisjs.com/docs/docs/guides/03-validator/03-data-types.md

 ---
-permalink: guides/validator/data-types
+permalink: guides/validator/schema-types
 group: Validator
 ---

-# Data Types
+# Schema Types
-Following is the list of available data types you can use when defining a schema.
+Schema types enforces type validation on a given property.
+Also, every schema type has a static return data type as well.
+In other words, there is no need to maintain separate interfaces for Typescript types.

+In this guide, we will go through all of the available schema types and the options accepted by them.

 ## `schema.string`
 Enforces the value to a valid string.
 Also, you can pass options to trim the whitespace or escape certain characters with HTML entities.